 The benefit that a hospice offers is maximized when it is provided for at least 6 months.
 This time frame permits active management of pain and other symptoms, and interventions by the entire team who can work with the patient and family to identify and meet goals that they establish for their end of life care.
 Earlier intervention with hospice care can lead to improved pain and symptom management, thus enabling the patient to enjoy their remaining time and to participate in a variety of daily activities.

 The basic admission criteria for hospice care are established by regulation and state that a person being admitted to hospice must be:

-- A person must have a life expectancy of 6 months or less if the disease runs it’s expected course
+- A life expectancy of 6 months or less if the disease runs it’s natural course

 There are specific guidelines for how a physician determines life expectancy.
-These guidelines, called Local Coverage Determinations (LCD’s), are developed and managed by the Centers for Medicare and Medicaid Fiscal Intermediary (FI).
-There are 3 FI’s throughout the United States.
-The current LCD’s for MA are available at http://www.ugsmedicare.com/attestation.asp
+These guidelines, called Local Coverage Determinations (LCDs), are developed and managed by the Centers for Medicare and Medicaid.
+The LCDs provide the physician and hospice staff with a roadmap to the signs of declining health, worsening terminal illness and greater discomfort indicating a need for hospice.

 How is it paid for?

 Trinity Hospice is a Medicare/Medicaid certified program, which accepts patients without regard for age, gender, color, national origin, race, creed, sexual orientation, disability, diagnosis, availability of a primary caregiver, or ability to pay.
 Hospice services are covered by most insurance policies.
 No one is refused services because of inability to pay.
 Admission to hospice is based on the patients’ eligibility and need, not the ability to pay.